Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 where $\epsilon(0, 1)$ represents the Gaussian standard normal errors.

 The classification problem was divided into three classes, where the first class consists of $g^\epsilon_{11}$ and $g^\epsilon_{12}$, the second class consists of $g^\epsilon_{2}$ and the third class consists of $g^\epsilon_{3}$.
-For the experiment, 80\% of the data were used for training and the rest for testing.
-We use a 1-hidden layer with a width 50, train for 10,000 epochs and set the resolution of the persistence image to $10^2$.
-5-fold cross-validation was performed with learning rate options of $\left\{ 0.01, 0.005 \right\}$, bandwidth choices of $\left\{1,0.5,0.1\right\}$ and varying the number of line segments in filtration curve learning to $\left\{1,2,3\right\}$.
+For the experiment, 80\% of the data was used for training and the rest for testing.
+We use a 1-hidden layer with the width of 50 for 10,000 epochs and the resolution of the persistence image of $10^2$.
+The 5-fold cross-validation was used with the learning rates of $\left\{ 0.01, 0.005 \right\}$, the bandwidth of $\left\{1,0.5,0.1\right\}$ and the number of the line segments $\left\{1,2,3\right\}$.

-We compare three methods: one without filtration learning, which uses a fixed specific initial ray and updates only the neural network, resulting in an accuracy of 89.5 \%.
-Another method, filtration ray learning, updates both the neural network and the direction vector, achieving an accuracy of 88.5 \%.
-The third method, filtration curve learning, updates both the neural network and the filtration curve, achieving an accuracy of 91.5 \%.
-The results represent the mean accuracy across 5 experiments.
-Figure \ref{fig:toy2} illustrates the loss and the transition of the filtration ray and filtration curve under varying epochs.
+We compare the following three methods: The first method does not involve filtration learning.
+It uses a fixed specific initial ray and updates only the neural network.
+The second method, a filtration ray learning, updates both the neural network and the direction vector.
+The third method, a filtration curve learning, updates both the neural network and the filtration curve.
+The differences in accuracy are as follows: the first method achieves an accuracy of 89.5\%, the second method achieves an accuracy of 88.5\%, and the third method achieves an accuracy of 91.5\%.
+These results represent the mean accuracy across 5 experiments.
+Figure \ref{fig:toy2} illustrates the loss and the transition of the filtration ray and filtration curve.
+As we can see, filtration curve learning improves classification accuracy significantly compared to filtration ray learning or selecting filtration rays using prior knowledge without filtration learning.

 \end{example}